stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Cavalier/index.md

 While it is within 5 feet of you, a creature marked by you has -1d on any attack roll that doesn't target you.

 Additionally, once per turn, if, within the last round, a creature marked by you dealt damage to anyone other than you, you can make a special melee weapon attack against the marked creature using 1 action on your next turn.
-You have +1d on the attack roll and, if it hits, the attack's weapon deals extra damage to the target equal to your martial feat die.
+You have +1d on the attack roll and, if it hits, the attack deals an extra 1dM damage.
+You can choose to make this special attack against more than one applicable target at a time.

-Regardless of the number of creatures that you mark, you can make this special attack a number of times equal to the higher of your Strength or Dexterity modifier and you regain all expended uses of it when you finish a long rest.
+You can make this special attack against a number of marked targets per long rest equal to the higher of your Strength or Dexterity modifiers.

+### Born to the Saddle

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 5 Character Points<br>**Prerequisite:** Unwavering Mark
+Your mastery as a rider becomes apparent.
+You have +1d on checks made to avoid falling off of your mount.
+If you fall off your mount and descend no more than 10 feet, you can land on your feet if you're not incapacitated.

+Finally, mounting or dismounting a creature costs you only 5 feet of movement, rather than half your speed.

 ### Warding Maneuver